 - Satisfied customers are prepared to pay a little bit more.
 This means that companies who meet customer expectations can afford to be a little more expensive without risking losing the customer to a competitor;

 - Satisfied customers are cheap advocates for the brand.
 Usually, customers who have received a good service or product from a company in the past are happy to recommend the company to their colleagues and friends.

 - Customer satisfaction also warns of changes in the market place.
 Companies who analyse customer satisfaction rates will know if the time for investment is right and can keep a better eye on their competitor’s activities within the market;

 Wolfestone’s customer ethos – deliver exactly what is right for clients

-Here at Wolfestone, we’ve recently celebrated our 10th year in business, and since our small beginnings in 2006 as a certificate translation supplier, our language company has achieved massive growth and outstanding success, winning or being nominated for some 40 awards in the areas of fast growth, innovation and people development to name but a few.
+Since our small beginnings in 2006 as a certificate translation supplier, Wolfestone has achieved massive growth and outstanding success, winning or being nominated for some 40 awards in the areas of fast growth, innovation and people development, to name but a few.
 We are now the biggest Language Service Provider in Wales and the youngest translation company ever to chair its trade body, the Association of Translation Companies.

-‘You’re not like other translation companies’ is what new clients tell us, and that’s a great thing.
-In 2016, our customer satisfaction was 99.6% and we’re at the forefront of the industry with investments in technology and security.
+In 2018, our customer satisfaction was 98.1% and we’re at the forefront of the industry with investments in technology and security.
 It is our ethos that we deliver to our clients exactly what is right for them, their project, their goals and their needs.
 We take the time to listen to our clients and this collaborative approach helps us to build excellent partnerships and develop long-term relationships with our clients.